tylermaginnis/PS_InformaticaX_SSIS/README.md

-# SSIS Package Management and Validation
+# SSIS Package Consreuctor Commandline, PowerShell Package Management and Validation

 This project provides tools for managing and validating SQL Server Integration Services (SSIS) packages.
 It includes scripts for converting PowerMart files to DTSX packages and validating DTSX files.